 When you see me for a visit you can expect me to ask questions about your pain or difficulty and investigate it's source often using hands on tests to identify muscular restrictions for treatment.
 You can expect a variety of massage techniques to be implemented as NMT is married to the result and not to any specific technique.
 You should be aware that the process is sometimes counterintuitive as muscular pain is often felt in a pattern that relates to it's source indirectly.
 Feel free to scroll down the page to learn more about my work, or follow the links above to schedule an appointment and commit to feeling better today.

-True NMT is an interactive process.
-You'll be asked to communicate about percieved pressure intensity.
-It is important that you indicate if you experience sensations that are located elsewhere from the site of pressure, radiate from the site of pressure, or if you just get that "the spot" feeling, as these experiences indicate what is called a "trigger point" and your feedback is required to address these properly which leads to the best results.
+This work is best treated as an interactive process.
+You'll be asked to communicate about perceived pressure intensity.
+It is important that you indicate if you experience sensations that are located elsewhere from the site of pressure, radiate from the site of pressure, or if you just feel that "the spot" feeling, as these experiences indicate what is called a "trigger point" and your feedback is required to address these properly which leads to the best results.

 While this question is hard to answer without a direct physical assessment, there is one easy test that you can use at home to get some idea of whether or not neuromuscular therapy can help you.
 The tell tale sign of a muscular or soft tissue component to your pain is whether it changes with movement or position.
 If your pain is changing for better or worse assosciated with certain movements or positions there is a strong liklihood that the work I do will help you.
 I have had positive results with many of my clients who previously thought they had no hope due to a diagnosed underlying condition.
 From early stage rhuematoid arthritis to full joint replacements - if your pain fits this test there is likely a muscular component to it and an underlying condition does not necessarily mean that we can't get better function and reduced pain using NMT.